Mushtifund Saunstha: Mushtifund Primary School

 Mushtifund Primary offers schooling from kindergarten to 4th grade.
 There are two subdivisions for the primary section, one with the medium of instruction as Marathi, the other to be English.
 This offers children brought up in a traditional environment to build up their level without lagging behind due to language concerns.

 Mushtifund High School

 Mushtifund High School is the largest section of Mushtifund Saunstha.
 It includes grades 5 to 10, the common high school levels in the Education system in India.
 The high school section now has more than 20 classes with more than 600 students enrolled.

 Mushtifund High School was primarily based in the institution's main building in the capital city of Panjim.
 As of the academic year of 2016-2017, the school will be shifting its premises to the newly built multi-school complex at Cujira, Bambolim.

-The school is affiliated to the Goa Board of Secondary & Higher Secondary Education, and follows a NCERT pattern.
+The school is affiliated to the Goa Board of Secondary and Higher Secondary Education, and follows a NCERT pattern.